 In fact, maybe half of my Couchsurfing experiences were kind of weird.
 But it always seemed to be due to the nature of living at a stranger’s house in close quarters, trying to bridge often vast cultural differences.
 And maybe not even speaking the same language.

 I started traveling solo a decade ago.
 By which I mean planning trips myself, often going by myself or with a friend who had the same lack of experience, and relying on just myself to figure things out – no parents, no tour guide.
-Couchsurfing was a big part of those travels.
+Couchsurfing was a big part of those travels, as I know it was for a lot of travelers.
 But a lot has changed in the last decade.

-Most people say the beginning of the change was 2011, when the former non-profit became a B-corporation and took millions of dollars in venture capital funding.
+Most people say the beginning of the change was 2011, when the former non-profit became a B-corporation (different from a Certified B Corp, which I talk about a lot) and took millions of dollars in venture capital funding.
 I remember the changes, although at the time I didn’t know the reason.
-The website became more glossy, for one, and quirky things like the “emergency couch” boards that I had to find our hosts in Spain, disappeared.
+The website became more glossy, and quirky things like the “emergency couch” boards that I had used to find my hard-partying Algerian hosts in Spain, disappeared.

-I used to love Couchsurfing, but I haven’t done it in years.
+I used to love Couchsurfing but now, I haven’t done it in years.
 This was immediately clear when I logged into my profile last month and read that my interests included “skydiving, adrenaline, live music, good beer and beautiful tattoos.”
-I replaced those with “economics podcasts, photography, food culture and writing non-fiction.”
+I replaced those with “economics podcasts, photography, food culture and writing creative non-fiction.”
 I feel like I’m 100 years old.

 Now, I’m getting ready to head back to Europe after spending the past 7 months in the US (my longest stint in my home country in many years).
 And I’ve been thinking about how I used to travel and how I travel now, and wondering if I could still surf.